 Curbtender, Inc., a manufacturer of refuse collection vehicles, announced the start of manufacturing operations at its new factory in Gothenburg, Nebraska.
 The factory’s first unit built was a Quantum rear loader for a customer in Toronto, Canada.
-The milestone was achieved less than 120 days after the facility began a retrofit process to accommodate Curbtender’s operation.
+Curbtender achieved this milestone less than 120 days after the facility began a retrofit process to accommodate operation.

 Prior to being acquired by Curbtender, the 99,900 square foot facility had been home to Baldwin Filter, a subsidiary of Parker-Hannifin.
 Baldwin closed its Gothenburg operation in October 2018 when it moved production into its plant in nearby Kearney.

-Key members of the community were invited to tour the facility and see the first truck come off the new production line.
+Curbtender invited key members of the community to tour the facility and see the first truck come off the new production line.
 “We wanted to share this moment with the people who were so influential in making Curbtender Nebraska become a reality,” company President Mark Watje stated.

 “We originally approached communities in Minnesota, Mississippi, Missouri, South Dakota, and Tennessee to evaluate opportunities for our expansion.
 But Gothenburg came to us.
 That’s symbolic of the way they approach partnerships.”